Effects of oscillatory deformations on the coherent and incoherent quantum transport: Conclusions

 \section{Conclusions}

-In this paper, we investigated the accompaniment of harmonic deformations, which may be created from thermal fluctuations, with the optimal coherent and incoherent quantum transport.
-For the configurations discussed in this paper, and for many similar but complex ones, in the absence of deformations, the optimal transport is only the pure coherent transport.
-However, we found out that, in the presence of some rare harmonic deformations, optimal transport is pure incoherent one.
-This, indeed, induces the notion in mind that the environmental effects on the quantum transport in many body quantum systems may be more efficient than the intrinsic quantum mechanical effects in that systems.
-The other point, which may be interested in this regard, is the analysis of structural effects of the environments interact with the second configuration via sites 2 and 3, which can be investigated in future.
+In this paper, we investigated the accompaniment of harmonic oscillatory deformations, which may be created from thermal fluctuations with the optimal coherent and incoherent quantum transport.
+For the networks discussed in this paper, the optimal transport in the absence of deformations, is only the pure coherent transport.
+However, we found out that in the presence of some rare harmonic deformations, optimal transport is pure incoherent one.
+This, indeed, induces the notion that the environmental effects on the quantum transport in many-body quantum systems may be more efficient than the intrinsic quantum mechanical effects in those systems.
+The other point, which may be interesting in this regard, is the analysis of structural or memory effects of the environments interacting with the second configuration via sites 2 and 3, which can be investigated in future.

-Fig. 1. (a) Configuration of four interacting two-level atoms with $J_{1,2}=J_{1,3}=J_{2,4}=J_{3,4}=J$, irreversibly connected to the sink site. (b) The equivalent configuration when the set of basis introduced in Eqs.
-2, is used.
+Fig. 1. (a) Configuration of four interacting two-level atoms with $J_{1,2}=J_{1,3}=J_{2,4}=J_{3,4}=J$, irreversibly connected to the sink site. (b) The equivalent configuration when the set of basis introduced in Eq.
+3 is used.

 Fig. 2. (a) Configuration of four interacting two-level atoms with $J_{1,2}=J_{1,3}=J_{2,4}=-J_{3,4}=J$, irreversibly connected to the sink site.
-Dephasing Markovian noises affect the system through site 2 and 3. (b) The equivalent configuration when the set of basis introduced in Eqs.
-4, is used.
+Dephasing Markovian noises affect the system through site 2 and 3. (b) The equivalent configuration when the set of basis introduced in Eq.
+(5) is used.
 Invariant subspaces are connected incoherently to each other by the dephasing noises.

 Fig. 3.
-The solid and dashed blue curves show the populations of the sinks or optimal efficiency of transports for the coherent and incoherent transfer of excitation through first and second configurations represented in Fig. 1 and Fig. 2 respectively, when all of the sites are fixed.
-The solid and the dashed green curves indicate the sum of populations of all sites, for the first and second configurations respectively.
+The solid and dashed blue curves show the populations of the sinks or optimal efficiency of transports for the coherent and incoherent transfer of excitation through first and second configurations represented in Fig. 1 and Fig. 2, respectively, when all of the sites are fixed.
+The dotted-dashed and the dotted green curves indicate the sum of populations of all sites, for the first and second configurations, respectively.